MManahan/course-dbt-mmanahan/README.md

-# Analytics engineering with dbt
+# dbt course through Co:Rise

-Template repository for the projects and environment of the course: Analytics engineering with dbt
+This is my repo on project based learning how to use dbt in building models

 ## License